My Second-Best Beds

 From the smallest of cribs to the sizes of kings.

-A third of our lives is spend under your care,
+A third of our lives is spend under their care,

 From a bench in a park to the Great Bed of Ware.